matwilso/generative_models/README.md

 # generative_models

->*"It is important to view knowledge as sort of a semantic tree---make sure you understand the fundamental principles, ie the trunk and big branches, before you get into the leaves/details or there is nothing for them to hang on to"* - Elon

 **Implementations of fundamental deep generative models. (currently: Autoregressive models, VAEs, and GANs)**
+>*"It is important to view knowledge as sort of a semantic tree -- make sure you understand the fundamental principles, ie the trunk and big branches, before you get into the leaves/details or there is nothing for them to hang on to"* - Elon

 <!--, along with descriptions using simple language.-->

 <!--probably ought to add some description of why i think generative models are important to understand-->